Should South Sudanese Vote for Unity or Separation?

 I know that one would not like to see its ugliness, had it not been this short lived peace, we ought to still run back and forth without a token like the one we daily criticize.

 Yes!
-President Kiir administration deserves to do more to bring satisfaction that is not seen for about four years.
+President Kiir administration deserve to do more to bring satisfaction that is not seen for about four years.

 Yes Dr. Machar the Vice President deserves to offer his full support to his leader for it is the same administration so that we can reach the goal of our dream.